2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Full Criminal Justice & Corrections at Limestone College Report

-Charleston Southern University did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the city of Charleston, CSU is a private not-for-profit college with a small student population.
+Charleston Southern University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
+Located in the midsize city of Charleston, CSU is a private not-for-profit college with a small student population.

 About 64% of the students majoring in criminal justice at the school are women while 36% are male.